stefan-kolb/paasyard/README.md

 Any system with a running Docker daemon will do!

 ## Installation
-- Clone the repository
+Clone the repository:
 ```sh
 $ git clone https://github.com/stefan-kolb/paasyard.git
 ```
-- Configure a `config/provider.cfg` with your provider credentials (see `config/provider.cfg.example` for an example file)
+Configure a `config/provider.cfg` with your provider credentials (see `config/provider.cfg.example`).
 ```sh
 $ cat mv provider.cfg.example provider.cfg
 # Heroku
 HEROKU_USERNAME=
 HEROKU_PASSWORD=
 ```
-- Build the Docker images and install the `paasyard` executable
+Build the Docker images and install the `paasyard` executable:
 ```sh
 $ sudo make install
 ```